16 Activities for Boys

 4. Music Enjoyment and Music Making

-Music is known as the universal language.
-Most of the time, it is something that children enjoy instinctively, without having to be taught.
-But music does offer many opportunities for you to bond with your child.
+Music is known as a universal language.
+Most of the time, it’s something that children enjoy instinctively, without having to be taught.
+But music does offer many opportunities for you to bond with your boy.

-Very young children enjoy being sung to, and you don’t have to have a great voice to oblige.
-They will enjoy listening to music, too, although music that is produced electronically doesn’t forge a human connection like singing to your child will.
-There’s a world of cool music for kids, but don’t be afraid to expose your child to some of your favorite tunes — curated to be sure that your child doesn’t get kicked out of daycare for singing them!
+Very young children love being sung to, and you don’t even need a tuned voice to oblige.
+Listening to music is also pleasant and relaxing, although music that is produced electronically doesn’t create a human connection like singing to your son will.
+There’s a world of cool music for kids nowadays, and don’t be afraid to expose your little one to some of your favorite tunes.
+Remember though, kids pick up lyrics extremely quickly, so be careful that it’s something age appropriate that can be sung in public.

-You should also buy your child some kiddie musical instruments and if he shows interest, a real instrument when he is big enough to play one.
+Consider providing your child with some kid-friendly musical instruments to play around with, such as a toy keyboard, drum set, or guitar.
 Research has shown that music has a powerful, positive impact on kids’ brains, and the effect is increased if the child is actively engaged in producing the music.
-Another route to take is to use apps to encourage your child’s interest in music.
-Apps can help your child write his own music or experiment with mixing.
+There are also many fun and interactive apps available that can help him write his own music, experiment with mixing sounds, and learn about different musical concepts.

 5. Camping